-- Any system-board switches or jumpers that are not described in this section are reserved. - Before you change any switch settings or move any jumpers, power off the compute node.
-Review the information in https://pubs.lenovo.com/safety_documentation/, "Installation Guidelines" on page 23, "Handling static-sensitive devices" on page 26, and "Power off the compute node" on page 11.
+- 1. Before you change any switch settings or move any jumpers, turn off the compute node; then, disconnect all power cords and external cables.
+Review the information in https://pubs.lenovo.com/safety_documentation/, "Installation Guidelines" on page 23, "Handling static-sensitive devices" on page 26, and "Power on the compute node" on page 11. - 2.
+Any system-board switch or jumper block that is not shown in the illustrations in this document are reserved.